 The quarterly provision for income taxes is based upon the estimated annual effective tax rates for the year, applied to the current period ordinary income before tax plus the tax effect of any discrete items.
 Our operating subsidiaries are exposed to statutory tax rates ranging from zero to 35%.
-Additionally, we record partial tax exemptions on foreign income primarily derived from operations in Germany, Singapore, Luxembourg, Ireland, Dubai and Switzerland.
+Fluctuations in the distribution of pre-tax (loss) income among our operating subsidiaries can lead to fluctuations of the effective tax rate in the consolidated financial statements.
+In the third quarters of 2020 and 2019, our effective tax rates were 39.4% and 29.2%, respectively.
+In the nine-month periods ended September 30, 2020 and 2019, the effective tax rates were 19.9% and 41.1% respectively.
+The effective tax rate in 2020 reflects higher operating income in the current year due to the significant demand for solutions used in COVID-19 testing while the 2019 effective tax rate reflects the restructuring charges incurred during the third quarter of 2019.
+Additionally, we record partial tax exemptions on foreign income primarily derived from operations in Germany, the Netherlands and Singapore.
 These foreign tax benefits are due to a combination of favorable tax laws, rules, rulings, and exemptions in these jurisdictions, including intercompany foreign royalty income in Germany which is statutorily exempt from trade tax.
-Further, we have intercompany financing arrangements through Luxembourg, Dubai and Ireland in which the intercompany income is partially exempt.
-Therefore, fluctuations in the distribution of pre-tax (loss) income among our operating subsidiaries can lead to fluctuations of the effective tax rate in the consolidated financial statements.
-In the first quarters of 2020 and 2019, our effective tax rates were 14.0% and (3.7)%, respectively.
-The effective tax rate for the first quarter of 2020 was higher compared to the first quarter of 2019 primarily due to higher operating income in 2020 in higher tax rate jurisdictions, including the U.S.
+Further, we have intercompany financing arrangements in which the intercompany income is nontaxable or partially exempt.
+During 2020, we have intercompany financing arrangements through Dubai, and through mid-2019 had arrangements through Luxembourg and Ireland.

 We assess uncertain tax positions in accordance with ASC 740 (ASC 740-10 Accounting for Uncertainties in Tax).
-At March 31, 2020, our gross unrecognized tax benefits totaled approximately \$57.2 million which, if recognized, would favorably impact our effective tax rate in the periods in which they are recognized.
-It is reasonably possible that approximately \$30.6 million of the unrecognized tax benefits may be released during the next 12 months due to lapse of statutes of limitations or settlements with tax authorities.
+At September 30, 2020, our gross unrecognized tax benefits totaled approximately \$84.1 million which, if recognized, would favorably impact our effective tax rate in the periods in which they are recognized.
+It is reasonably possible that approximately \$32.5 million of the unrecognized tax benefits may be released during the next 12 months due to lapse of statutes of limitations or settlements with tax authorities.
 However, various events could cause our current expectations to change in the future.
 While we believe our allowance for all income tax contingencies are adequate, the final resolution of these issues, if unfavorable, could have a material impact on the consolidated financial statements.
 We cannot reasonably estimate the range of the potential outcomes of these matters.